 Bridgeton, NJ 08302

 If you received a traffic ticket in New Jersey, fighting your ticket could mean the difference between paying minimal costs and paying thousands of dollars in state-imposed surcharges and increased insurance premiums.
 It could also mean the difference between protecting your driver’s license and finding a new way to get everywhere you need to go.
-Paying the fine amounts to pleading guilty to a New Jersey traffic violation, and this can have consequences that many people cannot afford.
+Don't face the extensive consequences alone.
+Let a New Jersey traffic violation lawyer at Helmer Legal prepare your best defense and outline your options.

 Our defense lawyers represent clients charged with traffic violations in all New Jersey municipal courts.
 Whether this is your first speeding ticket or you are facing jail time as a repeat DUI offender, our lawyers will handle your case with the same diligent and detail-oriented approach.
 We will identify all available grounds for arguing against the charge (or charges) against you, and we will take advantage of all available opportunities to resolve your New Jersey traffic violation case in your favor.

 While most people are familiar with common driving offenses like speeding, reckless driving and driving under the influence (DUI), there are numerous other traffic violations under New Jersey law.
 Most people are not aware of all of the laws that exist; however, this does not provide a defense to culpability.
 Our defense lawyers have experience representing clients charged with all types of New Jersey traffic violations, including: